-A dynamic understanding of metals in water requires an equally dvnamic. ideally. deployable sensitive. and analytical process.
-Bipolar electrode (BPE) arrays can be leveraged 'wirelessly' measure hundreds of water samples simultaneously under influence of an external electric field.
+A dynamic understanding of metals in water requires equally an dynamic, sensitive. ideally, deployable and analytical process.
+Bipolar electrode arrays can be leveraged 'wirelessly' measure hundreds of water samples simultaneously under influence of an external electric field.
 To achieve this, light emission from a carefully chosen chemiluminescent dye at one pole of each BPE electrode can be used to quantify the amounts of Pb or Cu at the opposite pole.
 So far, we have developed both the device and methodology for Pb analysis in water using BPE arrays.
 Future goals aim to extend this sensor technology to paper-based disposable sensors that can be read by a smartphone camera.